• Modified: Feb 8, 2025 • Read in: 8 mins

-How To Cut Off Toxic Friends Without Being Rude?
+How To Cut Off Toxic Friends Without Being Rude

-You must cut off that toxic friend, even if you’ve known them for a long time.
-And this is the rule to remember when you decide to do so:
+Cut off that toxic friend, even if you’ve known them for a long time.
+Just keep in mind, when you decide to do so, you don’t have to be disagreeable to disagree.

 1. Slowly drift apart from the friendship.